Obada111/competitive-programming/README.md

 🏢 **If you’re a recruiter / reviewer**

 - This repository demonstrates:
-  - Familiarity with the most common data structures / algorithms used in competitive programming.citeturn9search12
+  - Familiarity with the most common data structures / algorithms used in competitive programming.
   - Production-like C++ templates and repeatable patterns for solving problems under time pressure.

 ---